-Eat a MINIMUM of 70 grams of protein (women) or a MINIMUM of 80 grams of protein (men).
+• Eat a MINIMUM of 70 grams of protein (women) or a MINIMUM of 80 grams of protein (men).

 At each meal and snack, try to include at least one serving of protein (see list on Page 19).
-It is important that protein consumption is spread throughout the day in small frequent meals and snacks.

-Find a protein meal replacement shake that meets the guidelines, below.
-These will be used after surgery as a meal replacement for one meal each day.
+It is important that protein consumption is spread throughout the day in small frequent meals and snacks. • Find a protein meal replacement shake that meets the guidelines, below.
+These will be used as directed by your dietitian before and after surgery.